 Attendance verification rosters are sent to faculty by the Registrar within two days after the deadline to change schedules without penalty.
 The faculty must verify student attendance/educational activity or non-attendance/no educational activity in their courses.
 Faculty must submit completed verification rosters to the Registrar within seven business days.
-The Registrar reports the non-attendance/no educational activity information to the Office of Enrollment Management and to the Office of Financial Services.
+The Registrar reports the non-attendance/no educational activity information to the Vice President of Student Development and to Student Financial Services.

-The Office of Enrollment Management is responsible for follow up within seven business days with each student identified as non-attendance/no educational activity to confirm enrollment/withdrawal.
+The Vice President of Student Development is responsible for follow up within seven business days with each student identified as non-attendance/no educational activity to confirm enrollment/withdrawal.
 Upon completion of this review, a final report of non-attendance/no educational activity is provided to the Director of Financial Aid.
-Monitoring of this process is the responsibility of the Vice President of Enrollment Management.
+Monitoring of this process is the responsibility of the Vice President of Student Development.